jcoreio/cloudformation-tools/README.md

 ### Returns

-A `AsyncIterable` that yields stack events.
+A `Promise` that resolves to an array of all the stack events from the most recent changeset, or rejects if it failed to get all the events.

 ## `watchStackResources(options)`